-Related to the recommendations from Chapter 7 of the Code, internal control and risk management are partly performed through the activities of the Controlling business function, and partly through the activities of the Company's management body and external auditors and certification companies.
-Also, not all formal policies and procedures from this chapter of the Code were adopted in 2023, but the Company plans to adopt them in 2024.
+Regarding the recommendations from Chapter 7 of the Code, internal business control and risk management are partly carried out through the activities of the Controlling business function, and partly through the activities of the Company's management bodies and external auditors and certification companies.
+Also, in 2024, not all formal policies and procedures from this chapter of the Code were adopted, but the Company plans to adopt them during 2025.

-The Company applies the recommendations from Chapter 8 of the Code, except in terms of Art.
-72, as already mentioned, and the information from Article 74 of the Code are partially published.
+The Company applies the recommendations from Chapter 8 of the Code, except for Article 72, as already mentioned, and in relation to the availability of the Company's policies and internal rules, and the information from Article 74 of the Code has been partially published.

-Regarding the recommendations from Chapter 9 of the Code, asking questions directly to the President of the Management Board and the President of the Supervisory Board is possible via the Company's contact email, which is published on the Company's website, while the Company's Statute provides for voting at the Company's Assembly by picking up or submitting ballots
+Regarding the recommendations from Chapter 9 of the Code, asking questions directly to the President of the Management Board and the President of the Supervisory Board is possible via the Company's contact email, which is published on the Company's website, while the Company's Articles of Association provide for voting at the Company's General Assembly by picking up voting cards or submitting ballots.
+Due to personal justified reasons, the Deputy President of the Supervisory Board was not present at the General Assembly of the Company in 2024.

-With regard to the recommendations from Chapter 10 of the Code, in 2024 the Company plans to carry out the activities defined by the adopted policies and carry out the identification of key stakeholders.
+With regard to the recommendations from Chapter 10 of the Code, in 2025 the Company plans to implement the activities defined by the adopted policies and identify key stakeholders.

-Detailed explanations related to the non-application or departures from certain recommendations of the Code in 2023 were presented by the Company in the annual questionnaire, which is an integral part of the Code and which is submitted to the Zagreb Stock Exchange d.d. together with the annual financial statements for public disclosure
+The Company has provided detailed explanations regarding the non-implementation or deviation from certain recommendations of the Code in 2024 in the annual questionnaire, which is an integral part of the Code and is submitted to the Zagreb Stock Exchange d.d. together with the annual financial statements for public disclosure.